 Please note: I WWOOFed at Scales Nature Park in August 2012, so some things may have changed with time.

-So if you’re in the area and interested in learning about reptiles and amphibians, I highly recommend checking out Scales Nature Park, once the world is back to normal.
+So if you’re in the area and interested in learning about reptiles and amphibians, I highly recommend checking out Scales Nature Park.
 Cheers! 😄😁